joy-prime/joy-types/README.md

 meanings, Joy's concrete meanings are unique.
 In particular, they each refer to a different construct than the same Clojure or Java term, so it is important to firmly anchor them in a mental Joy' namespace!

-A Joy' type describes a constrained set of Joy' values -- the "members" of the type -- such as "vector of integers".
+A Joy' type describes a constrained set of Joy' values -- the "instances" of the type -- such as "vector of integers".
 A Joy' type does not intrinsically have a name nor an identifier, although types are commonly stored as the values of Clojure symbols.
+(Also, we will see later that a Clojure keyword can be used as a special kind of type, called a "bare class type".)
 A Joy' type is a Joy' value, and is itself described by a "metatype".
 (More on metatypes later.)

 A Joy' class identifies a constrained set of Joy' types, such as "vectors".
 It is identified by